-More than 100,000 candidate terms - drugs, diseases, devices and other terms - are proposed each year, including many which are never indexed more than a handful of times.
+More than 100,000 candidate terms - drugs, diseases, devices and other terms - are proposed each month, including many which are never indexed more than a handful of times.
 Frequently indexed candidate terms are evaluated regularly for possible inclusion in Emtree, including synonyms which may have been separately indexed as candidate terms.
-For new drug terms, a CAS Registry Number is also assigned if possible.
+For new drug terms, a CAS Registry Number is also assigned if available.

 In the case of drugs, new entities may initially be designated as laboratory codes and only later using chemical names, trade names or generic names.
 In Emtree, the preferred term is always the generic name, if it is available.
 When older terms are replaced in Emtree by newer terms, articles with the older index terms can be backposted so that the old terms are replaced by the new index terms.
-This procedure is used on Embase.com but is not available on all platforms.
+This procedure is used on Embase.com but was not available on all platforms until 2023.
+However, the new data delivery for platforms contains the backposting as well.